shesek/bitcoin-ssid-ticker/README.md

 Some more configuration options are available in `broadcast.sh`:

-- `INTERVAL` - interval for pulling data from BitcoinAverage, in seconds.
+- `INTERVAL` - interval for pulling data from Bitstamp, in seconds.

     default: 15 seconds